marijnh/Eloquent-JavaScript/10_modules.md

 {{index "ordinal package", "exports object", "module object"}}

-The ((interface)) of the `ordinal` package we saw before is not an object, but a function.
+The ((interface)) of the `ordinal` package we saw before is not an object but a function.
 A quirk of the CommonJS modules is that, though the module system will create an empty interface object for you (bound to `exports`), you can replace that with any value by overwriting `module.exports`.
 This is done by many modules to export a